noplacenoaddress/RNMnetwork/Chapter four - false e-democracy.md

 **Feminism** [[28]](https://en.wikipedia.org/wiki/Feminism) is also another paint of this system, they have been very clever and got analyzed the weak points in our society.
 Attention theoretically feminism is a great movement is for freedom and equality in **human rights** [[29]](https://en.wikipedia.org/wiki/Human_rights) for women, in reply to **machismo** [[30]](https://en.wikipedia.org/wiki/Machismo) and **gender violence** [[31]](https://en.wikipedia.org/wiki/Gender_violence).
 So it's a democratic movement.

+So who can utilize democratic movements to complain with a turn in totalitarianism in our Europe?
+Great service entrepreneurs departments by human hackers.

 # External links

 1. https://en.wikipedia.org/wiki/Claustrophobia